 1.5 - Application of merit in selection of students

 A provider must have open, fair and transparent procedures that, in the provider’s reasonable view, are based on merit, for making decisions about students applying for, or receiving, Government assistance [HESA subsections 19-35(2) and 19-35(4)].

 Application of merit

-The application of merit in decision-making would generally be expected to involve a provider considering each application on a case-by-case basis and not applying inflexible policies that may preclude eligible applicants from having their application considered.
+The application of merit in decision-making would generally involve a provider considering each application on a case-by-case basis and not applying inflexible policies that may preclude students benefitting from a grant, allocation, or payment.

 No income test

 A provider may not apply an income test when making decisions about which of their students are to receive a CSP.
 A provider may not exclude high-income students, or students whose parents have a high income, from having their application for a CSP considered.

 Generally, a provider cannot make membership of a particular group, for example; social, religious, socio‑economic or cultural, a CSP eligibility requirement, as this would not be considered relevant to merit.
 This may depend on the stated objectives or mission statement of the provider.
 This is different from the Government providing a grant, which is to benefit only a particular group.